Life giving you lemons? You could either make yourself some lemonade or use them to clean your home, as a beauty treatment, or to whiten your laundry.

 Bugs be gone!
 Have an ant problem?
 Try lemons!
 Add lemon juice to a spray bottle and squirt all around the doors and window openings/window sills.
 Ants won’t want to cross the threshold.

-Bonus: fleas hate the smell of lemons – or so they say. 😉 Take about four whole lemons (with rinds, then sliced and squeezed) along with about 1/2 gallon water.
+Bonus: fleas hate the smell of lemons.
+Take about four whole lemons (with rinds, then sliced and squeezed) along with about 1/2 gallon water.
 Mop your floors with the solution and you’ll help to keep the fleas away.
 Have carpet?
 Sprinkle salt on the carpet to help kill fleas, then vacuum up.

 The great part is that lemons are inexpensive, and for many of these household remedies you can use just the juice if you don’t have actual lemons on hand.
 With these tips though, you’ll want to keep lemons on hand at all times.